 First, I sorted my clothing by the season it is normally worn in and got rid of the clothing I was hanging on to for the ‘just in case' scenarios (weight gain/loss, never worn, etc).
 Then, I got slimline hangars and space saver hangars.
 Just these two steps freed up about half of the space on my closet rod.

 Next, I'm going to mount crown molding on one wall.
-I'll only need a couple pieces because, between Geno and I, we only have about 12 pairs of shoes.
+I'll only need a couple pieces because we only have about 12 pairs of shoes.
 Crown molding is a great way to store shoes on your closet wall.